rdturnermtl/bbo_challenge_starter_kit/README.md

 done
 ```

-TODO link to how scoring works
+More explanation on how the mean score formula works can be found [here](https://bayesmark.readthedocs.io/en/latest/scoring.html#mean-scores).

 If running new experiments (without the `baseline.json` file), `RandomSearch` must be included in the optimizers for the purposes of baselining.